yetone/avante.nvim/README.md

 ## Roadmap

 - **Enhanced AI Interactions**: Improve the depth of AI analysis and recommendations for more complex coding scenarios.
-- **LSP + Tree-sitter + LLM Integration**: Integrate with LSP and Tree-sitter to provide more accurate code suggestions and analysis.
+- **LSP + Tree-sitter + LLM Integration**: Integrate with LSP and Tree-sitter and LLM to provide more accurate and powerful code suggestions and analysis.

 ## Contributing